teitiago/task-manager-poc/README.md

 ## Deployment

-The project has a Dockerfile that allows to create a container for both server and client.
-There's a development environment that can be used through the following make command.
+The project has a Docker compose file that allows to create a development environment for both server and client.
+The a development environment can be used through the following make command.

 ```console